Collaboration Workflow

 -

-Ask the collaborator to check their in-app notifications for a
+Ask the collaborator to check their in-app notifications for a collaboration request.

 If you used email, ask them to check their inbox (and spam) for the external invite.